tableau/TabPy/docs/server-config.md

   `TABPY_CERTIFICATE_FILE` and `TABPY_KEY_FILE`.
 More details for how to configure TabPy for HTTPS are at [Configuring HTTP vs HTTPS] (#configuring-http-vs-https) section.
-- `TABPY_CERTIFICATE_FILE` to certificate file to run TabPy with.
+- `TABPY_CERTIFICATE_FILE` the certificate file to run TabPy with.
 Only used with `TABPY_TRANSFER_PROTOCOL` set to `https`.
 Default value - not set.
 - `TABPY_KEY_FILE` to private key file to run TabPy with.
 Only used with `TABPY_TRANSFER_PROTOCOL` set to `https`.
 Default value - not set.